iZettle/api-documentation/finance-api/user-guides/fetch-payout-info.md

 ===
 Use the Finance API to fetch payout information from a merchant's account.
 The payout information includes the account balance, currency, payout, periodicity, and remaining discounts.

+A payout is to deposit the account balance to the merchant's bank account or their PayPal Wallet for PayPal users at the [scheduled time](https://www.zettle.com/help/articles/1084784-deposits).
+The scheduled time varies depending on the country.

 <!-- Is there any limit for how oldest transactions can be fetched? -->

 * [Prerequisites](#prerequisites)